How long does it take to form a habit

 The most important thing when it comes to establishing a new habit, though, is consistency.
 Work on repeating your new behavior every day for at least three weeks.
 You need to put in a consistent effort here, at least until the behavior becomes firmly entrenched.

 We tend to think that missing a day here and there won’t make much of a difference, but that’s not really how it works if you want the habit to become set as soon as possible.
 While skipping one day is not that big of a deal in the grand scheme of things, it does set a dangerous precedent.

 When your motivation is slipping, it will be easy for one day to turn into two, etc.

 Wrapping Things Up

-The amount of time that it takes to break a bad habit or set up a new one is not set in stone.
+The amount of time that it takes to break the habit or set up a new one is not set in stone.
 Habitual behavior makes things easier for our brains.
 It gives our minds one less thing to think about.
-That, combined with the fact that the brain likes routine, makes change more difficult.
+That, combined with the fact that the brain likes routine, makes changing bad habits more difficult.

 So change is hard, but the good news is that if you are persistent, you will succeed.
 It might take you longer than three weeks, but if you put in a consistent effort, you will prevail in the end.